 The Proposition is really clever about this.
 The first character we see is Mikey Burns, who is, appropriately enough, confused, hiding, and entirely reliant on the protection of his older brother Charlie.
 Charlie establishes his character by saying, quietly and calmly, "Touch me brother again, and I'll kill you."
 Arthur Burns is established through Stanley's recounting of Arthur's Moral Event Horizon, and then introduced as a caring older brother with a poetic soul.
 Stanley's introduced when he pistol-whips a mentally impaired man, and then turns out to actually be a decent fellow.
 And then there's Eden Fletcher, who spends most of his first scene looking at a badly wounded Mikey and repeatedly commenting "What a little piece of filth."

 The wedding sequence in The Godfather, in which Vito conducts nefarious business in a darkened office alongside the bright festivities of his family.

 Also Vito casually playing with a cat on his lap while discussing whether or not to accept a man's request to murder someone.
 This was a Throw It In moment thanks to Francis Ford Coppola meeting a stray cat in the parking lot, and giving it to Marlon Brando (who happened to be a cat person) just before filming the scene.

 Santino smashing a photographer's camera.
 Also a Throw It In moment.

-Fredo gets one some way in after Vito gets shot and he just sits down and cries pathetically rather than try to help.
+Fredo gets one some way in when Vito gets shot; he reacts too slowly to the gunshots, then drops his gun while the hitmen make their getaway and then he just sits down and cries pathetically rather than try to help.

 Apocalypse Now: Col. Kurtz gets one via audio only via a recording of his descent into insanity being played for Willard as his "termination" mission is assigned to him.